qbic-pipelines/rnadeseq/docs/usage.md

 ### `--fastqc`
 Zipped folder containing the fastqc reports.

-## Further optional arguments

-### `--outdir`
-The output directory where the results will be saved.

-### `--email`
-Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

-### `-name`
-Name for the pipeline run.
-If not specified, Nextflow will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).

-**NB:** Single hyphen (core Nextflow option)

-### `-resume`
-Specify this when restarting a pipeline.
-Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.

-You can also supply a run name to resume a specific run: `-resume [run-name]`.
-Use the `nextflow log` command to show previous run names.

-**NB:** Single hyphen (core Nextflow option)

 ## AWS Batch specific parameters
 Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
 Please use the `-awsbatch` profile and then specify all of the following parameters.
 ### `--awsqueue`